conjurdemos/Accelerator-DualAccounts/README.md

  - 4-dump-dual-accounts.sh - dumps json records dual accounts specified in dual-account-params.sh.
  - 5-delete-dual-accounts.sh - deletes dual accounts, account group and safe specified in dual-account-params.sh.

+## 6) Test Dual Account password rotation:
+ - In PVWA, click on one of the two accounts (doesn’t matter which one) and click “Change”
+ - Click “Open” and the account will open with the classic UI.
+ - Under Account Details, click “Change”, the click “Ok” to trigger immediate password change for the entire group.
+ - Monitor the change process clicking Refresh until you see the DualAccountStatus change.
+ - Start your timer and when the GracePeriod has elapsed, check to that the Inactive account’s password has changed in the account and target system.
+ - Correct any errors and try again.
+   - Typical errors are:
+     - Incorrect or missing account properties: address, database, port, user
+     - Incorrect CPM driver for the target system.
+     - Port not open to the CPM’s IP address.<br>
+       Note that in Privilege Cloud, the IP address displayed in "System Health->CPM and Accounts Discovery" is a private IP address.

 # Manual Dual Accounts Configuration Overview

 Dual Accounts are currently documented under the Central Credential Provider: